Washington Guard member pursues music career while serving

 |0

-This work, Washington Guard member pursues music career while serving [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Washington Guard member pursues music career while serving, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT